Content

 15.00Walk to Etihad Stadium East Reception for City Football Academy tour

-15.15Venue tour (walk to Joie Stadium, with viewing of training facilities from platform)
+15.15City Football Academy tour (with viewing of training facilities from platform)

 17.00Afternoon Tea – Canalside (adjacent to Co-Op Live)